smileidentity/react-native-expo/README.md

 };
 ```

-Additional parameters can be added based on your verification requirements
+Additional parameters can be added based on your verification requirements.

 ### Implementation